“Spirit of Invention: Nineteenth-Century U.S. Patent Models from the Hagley Museum and Library”

 Exhibition Summary: The Hagley Museum and Library of Wilmington, Delaware, in partnership with Tsinghua University in Beijing and the China Association for Science and Technology (CAST), will mount a path-breaking exhibition in China in 2018.

 “Spirit of Invention: Nineteenth-Century U.S. Patent Models from the Hagley Museum and Library” is an exhibition of American patent models that showcases remarkable stories of innovation and chronicles the development of the U.S. patent and intellectual property system in the 1800s.
 This display of patent models will engage a projected audience of several hundred thousand visitors with historical examples of American innovation, as well as encourage Chinese visitors to pursue innovative and entrepreneurial projects in their own lives.
-Hagley, Tsinghua University, and CAST will present “Spirit of Invention” at five venues in China in 2018:
+Hagley, Tsinghua University, and CAST will present “Spirit of Invention” at four venues in China in 2018:

 “Spirit of Invention” Honorary Committee and Opportunities for Support

 This groundbreaking initiative enjoys the support of a distinguished honorary committee, which in the United States comprises luminaries from government, industry, and the nonprofit sector, including: